liaosteven/hugopersonalsite/content/post/basic_intro_betting.md

 3. **Decimal Odds:** Represent the ratio of [amount you win + your wager] to [your wager]

 	*Example:*
-	* 1.7 odds means if you win, for every \$1 you bet, you get \$1.70 back total (earning a profit of \$0.70).
+	* 1.7 odds means if you win, for every \$1 you bet, you get \$1.70 back *total* (this includes your \$1 back, so you earn a net profit of \$0.70).

 ### Highly Useful Terminology

 * **Spread** - The handicap for a given sports game.
-It is assumed, unless noted otherwise, that the spread refers specifically to the handicap such that both sides are consiered equally likely.
+It is assumed, unless noted otherwise, that the spread refers specifically to the handicap such that both sides are considered equally likely.

 	Example: Joe asked Bob, "What's the spread for the Lakers-Clippers game?"
 Bob says, "It's Lakers -10."